cantarinigiorgio/MLProject/README.md

 # MLProject

+Before starting you have to download CIFAR-10 dataset from (https://www.cs.toronto.edu/~kriz/cifar.html).
+Then you unzip the folder and put data_batch_1.mat , data_batch_2.mat , data_batch_3.mat , data_batch_4.mat , data_batch_5.mat into cifar-10 folder of this project (the sizes of this file.mat are greater than the maximum file size accepted by github).
-Typing load('data.mat') you could load data (just preprocessed and organizeded in data.mat); data are organized into three matrices: one for RGB images, one for Grayscale images and the last one for LAB images.
+After that the function load_cifar() in main.m load images and labels and three functions (atorgb, rgbtog, rgbtolab) allows to have three different matrices: one for RGB images, one for Grayscale images and the last one for LAB images.
-Images are taken from CIFAR-10 dataset.
 Changing the first parameter given to the function category in main.m you could change category of the images to use (category are: airplane,automobile,bird,cat,deer,dog,frog,horse,ship,truck).

 K-fold Cross-Validation is done by the function holdoutCV.m that evaluates for RGB, grayscale and LAB images the error for each feature extracted.